• Home

 The first step to be considered for admittance is to fill out an application.

-Following submission, we will review your application and follow up with you, usually by phone.
+Following submission, we will review your application and follow up with you by phone within 24 business hours.
 We will let you know about housing availability and coordinate a timeframe for residence at The Road to Hope.

 "Nobody said it would be easy, they said it would be worth it."